saad-khan-rind/vStorm/README.md

 # vStorm
-# to run the scheduler independent of UI
+//to run the scheduler independent of UI
 # install the apache storm setup
 # compile the maven and create a jar file of scheduler
 # the jar file is created in the target folder of maven project